-ISS has made a commitment to implement the necessary data protection features to ensure the highest level of security for any ISS system.
-Systems today typically have access to some type of a network, thus magnifying the importance of cyber security.
-ISS has implemented a number of cyber security features to mitigate the growing risk on cyber threats.
-Below are more details on some of the SecurOS[TM] platform's cyber security features.
+ISS has an ongoing commitment to implement data protection features that ensure the highest level of security for any ISS system.
+Systems today typically access some type of a network, thus magnifying the importance of cyber security.
+ISS has implemented and will continue to implement cyber security features to mitigate the growing risk on cyber threats.
+Below are details on the SecurOSTM platform's cyber security features.